 - Loss of memory

-Its duration is between 4 and 6 weeks and the addict, who is now overconfident, may come to think that he no longer needs the treatment.
+Its duration is between 4 and 6 weeks, and the addict, who is now overconfident, may think he no longer needs the treatment.

 In Phase 3 of the drug rehabilitation process, there could be a setback.
-The patient feels less energetic, has negative emotional changes, and suffers the loss of motivation to anything.
+The patient feels less energetic, has negative emotional changes, and suffers a loss of motivation to do anything.

 Its duration is between 3 and 4 months, and its intensity varies depending on the type of lifestyle that the addict leads.